chrismits/Movie-Rater-Extension/README.md

 ## Overview

-This repository contains the source code for a chrome extension that automatically displays IMDb ratings of video titles in-site when browsing Netflix.
+This repository contains the source code for a chrome extension that automatically displays IMDb ratings of video titles in-site when browsing Netflix, by locally manipulating the DOM tree of Netflix.

+## Demo
 To see how it looks, check out this video: https://www.youtube.com/watch?v=WK7yO8BC43A.

 ## How it Works